isamu-isozaki/teamai_test/marketing/corporate-marketing/content/case-studies/index.html.md

 **Interview**

 1. Content: write abstract and interview questions 1 week ahead of interview.
-1. Content: Conduct 1 hour interview with case study subject(s).
+1. Content: Conduct 1 hour interview with case study subject(s/index.html.md).
 1. Content: Confirm deliverables and set timelines and expectations with the customer.
 1. Content: Confirm case study storyline, and schedule a follow-up interview if necessary.

 **Production**

-1. Content: Submit audio recording for transcription using [Transcription Panda's](https://transcriptionpanda.com/) `standard` (2-3 day turnaround) option.
-Use JJ's credit card (found in 1Password) and send her the final receipt.
+1. Content: Submit audio recording for transcription using [Transcription Panda's](https://transcriptionpanda.com/index.html.md/index.html.md) `standard` (2-3 day turnaround/index.html.md) option.
+Use JJ's credit card (found in 1Password/index.html.md) and send her the final receipt.
-4. Once transcription is returned, label issue `case study - production` and create a draft following the [case study format](/handbook/marketing/product-marketing/#case-study-format).
+4. Once transcription is returned, label issue `case study - production` and create a draft following the [case study format](https://github.com/isamu-isozaki/teamai_test/tree/master/marketing/product-marketing/#case-study-format/index.html.md).
 5. Once the draft is completed, writer will label `CMM - In review` and ping the Content Marketing Manager to review and send for approval.
 6. Once the case study has been reviewed and approved by the customer, follow the publishing process below to add to the marketing site.